 Brier Creek is simply a gem of a waterway, and for the most part, hospitable to boot.
 With the exception mentioned in the description below, access is very open.
 A hybrid of a winding plains stream and lowland swamp, the river corridor is intimate, private, and undeveloped.
 Our recent two-day Brier Creek kayaking was exceedingly peaceful.
 While good campsites weren’t plentiful – this stream lacks the sandbars tucked into the inside curve of bends that define so many Coastal Plain rivers – they can be found.
 Our bottomland campsite, complete with camp toad, was blanketed in moss.
-See “Shuttle” below for a link to a Google Map with the put-in and takeout locations for this trip.

 Get an Overview of the Savannah Watershed where Brier Creek is located